-Costa Rica is the best surfers’ hangout, and this is why they come here from all over the world.
+Costa Rica is the best surfers’ hangout, and surfers come here from all over the world.
 You will find the best Hotels in Costa Rica on both coasts, from top-notch luxurious resorts to economical cabins.
 Depending on your budget or on what you are looking for, we will find a great spot.
 Costa Rica enjoys a very warm climate all year along.
 The rainy season lasts slightly longer on the Caribbean side.
 Guanacaste, an old cowboy country, has long wild deserted beaches.
-Also, the Central Pacific is home to Playa Hermosa that has the most challenging waves.
-In Golfito, you can find yourself in the Corcovado National Park and Marino Ballena National Park for Whale Watching.
+Also, the Central Pacific is home to Playa Hermosa where you will find the most challenging waves.
+In Golfito, you can visit Corcovado National Park and Marino Ballena National Park for Whale Watching.

 Costa Rica has over 50 famous surf breaks along its gorgeous beaches, some of which are legendary.
 The waves are huge and offer hollow and fast rides.
 Some breaks, like in Pavones on the Southern Pacific Coast, offer the longest rides of the world.
 Getting there by itself is an adventure, it is all worth it in the end!
 Some of these beaches are hard to reach due to poor roads conditions.
-However, some are reachable by plane, do not choose domestic flights as they will not always accept your boards.
-You may also rent a car or go by bus.
+Some are reachable by plane, but many domestic flights will not accept surfboards, so plan to rent a car or travel by bus.

-The top five surf destinations of Costa Rica are firstly Playa Hermosa near the famous Jaco Beach.
-Secondly, Playa Pavones on the Central and Southern Pacific.
+Playa Hermosa near the famous Jaco Beach is the number one place to surf.
+It is followed by Playa Pavones on the Central and Southern Pacific.
 Thirdly, Witches Rock and forth Playa Grande both in Guanacaste and lastly Salsa Brava on the Caribbean.
 Other excellent surfing beaches include Santa Teresa and Malpais in Nicoya, Playa Dominical, Playa Negra, Playa Junquillal, Playa Naranjo and Playa Avellanas.

 This Hermosa Beach, there are many others, is known for its easy access and proximity to Costa Rica’s biggest surf city, Jaco Beach.
 Hermosa Beach is always mentioned as the place to surf in Costa Rica offering eight kilometers of dark sands and powerful, fast hollows for expert surfers.
 This beautiful beach was the site of Billabong’s ISA World Surfing Games back in 2009.